Low-energy modified gravity signatures on the large-scale structures: Confronting with observations

 The quantity $\Phi+\Psi$ determines the geodesic of a photon, which affects the weak gravitational lensing~\cite{2005-Mukhanov-Book}.
 Figure (\ref{fig:PhiplusPsi}) contains the evolution of $\Phi+\Psi$ for both the scenarios.
-This is the third key result regarding which we would like to stress the following: In the case of GR, the quantity $\Psi +\Phi$ is almost a constant.
-However, in the case of $f(R)$, $\Psi_{\rm MG} +\Phi_{\rm MG}$ is increased by an order at the current epoch, although, $\Psi_{\rm MG}$ is negligible compared to $\Phi_{\rm MG}$.
+This is the third key result regarding which we would like to stress the following:

+In the case of GR, the quantity $|\Psi +\Phi|$ is larger as compared to the $f(R)$ in the current epoch for the observed matter density, and the relative difference is of the order of $0.1$.
+Though the difference is small, including reliable high redshift data beyond $z > 1.1$ might provide a better estimate of the difference between GR and $f(R)$ models.

+Even though this is not much of a difference, as we mentioned earlier, the choice of redshift range over which these quantities are evolved was made based on the availability of the reliable observational data at higher redshifts.

-Since the Bardeen potential changes by an order in the case of $f(R)$, this change should potentially change the temperature fluctuations of the CMB photons.
+Since the Bardeen potentials evolve differently in case of $GR$ and $f(R)$, this change should potentially change the temperature fluctuations of the CMB photons.
 In other words, the rate of change of the $(\Phi+\Psi)$ w. r. t. $\eta$ contribute to the evolution of scalar perturbations in the temperature fluctuations in CMB in large scales --- Integrated Sachs Wolfe effect~\cite{Gorbunov:2011zzc}.
 Here $\eta$ is the conformal time which is related to the cosmic time via $\eta = \int dt/a$.
-Figure (\ref{fig:Psi_plus_Phi_prime}) shows the $\Phi^{\prime}+\Psi^{\prime}$ as a function of $z$.
-Here again we see that $|\Psi_{MG}^{\prime}+\Phi_{MG}^{\prime}|$ is about an order larger than $|\Psi_{GR}^{\prime}+\Phi_{GR}^{\prime}|$ at lower redshifts.
+Figure (\ref{fig:Psi_plus_Phi_prime}) shows the $\Phi^{\prime}+\Psi^{\prime}$ as a function of $z$ where \textit{prime} denotes the derivative w.r.t. $\eta$.